Tooth Colored Fillings

 Replacing Silver Fillings With A Tooth-Colored Restoration

-You can have your silver fillings replaced with tooth-colored restorations (onlays).
+You can have your silver fillings replaced with tooth-colored restorations (onlays) at Craig Parlet, D.D.S.
+Family Dentistry.
 This process requires two appointments.

 Your First Appointment